Cost anomalies

 - Attributions Manager, Anomalies Viewer, Cloud Analytics

-To access detected cost anomalies, select Governance from the top navigation menu, and then select Cost anomalies.
+To view the list of detected cost anomalies, select Governance from the top navigation menu, and then select Cost anomalies.

 The DoiT Platform stores all the historical cost anomalies.
-You can use the Time range or anomaly properties to filter the results.
+You can change the Time range or use anomaly properties to filter the results.

 Anomaly properties

-Each anomaly entry on the Cost anomalies page consists of the following information:
+Each anomaly entry on the Cost anomalies page provides the following information:

 -